Minimize the Size of Your BGP Table

 Verification

-Examine the BGP table on your device.
+You can also examine the BGP table on your device.
 It should contain:

 • IP prefixes your device is originating;